mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_5-10_releasenotes.md

 ### How to update your DevOps Console

-In case of on-premise Console, to use these features, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart): 2.2.2
+For on-premise Console installations, please contact your Mia Platform referent to know to use the `Helm chart version 2.2.2`.

 ## v5.10.1 (July 16,2020)